The Red Centre Way used to be called ‘the Mereenie Loop’ (because a part of it travels through the Mereenie Valley).

 204km Hermannsburg/Ipolera T- Intersection

-Leaving Tnorala, you’ll soon come to a T-instersection, where if you turn left the ‘Inner Loop’ of the Red Centre Way will take you back to Hermannsburg on approximately 40km of very corrugated dirt road.
+Leaving Tnorala, you’ll soon come to a T-intersection, where if you turn left the ‘Inner Loop’ of the Red Centre Way will take you back to Hermannsburg on a bitumen road.

 However, our journey takes us further west onto what we locals still call the ‘Mereenie Loop’ road.